appellj/package-sonarqube/sonarqube6/Package.md

 ```

 The `getLineCoverage` function provides the line coverage of a project in SonarQube server for the given project key.
-You can get the project key using the SonarQube server UI or the getProject function.
+You can get the project key using the SonarQube server UI or the `getProject` function.

     `var value = sonarqubeEP->getLineCoverage(“project_key”);`

-The response from `getLineCoverage` is either a string (if the request was successful) or an error.
-The match operation can be used to handle the response if an error occurs.
+The response from `getLineCoverage` is either a string (if the request was successful) or an `error`.
+The `match` operation can be used to handle the response if an error occurs.

 ```ballerina
 match value {